magentabusiness/magentabusiness.github.io/use-cases/tank-level-monitoring.md

     <div class="section-header">
         <h2>Tank level monitoring dashboard structure</h2>
         <p>
-            The dashboards in ThingsBoard are modular: each panel is a self-contained widget that retrieves data from a specific device or group.
+            The dashboards in IoT Hub are modular: each panel is a self-contained widget that retrieves data from a specific device or group.
 They support drill-down navigation, filtering, and grouping by fuel type or region.
 This makes the interface intuitive and easy to scale for large deployments.
         </p>
     </div>
     <div class="dashboard-structure-block">